pippim/pippim.github.io/programs/hyperlink.md

 ## Read Clipboard Special Permissions

-Modern browsers will let anyone and anything write to the clipboard.
-Reading from the clipboard is a high security function requiring explicit permission.
+Modern browsers will let any program write to the clipboard without user permission.
+Reading from the clipboard though, is a high security featured requiring explicit user permission.

 > **Reason for high security to read the Clipboard**
 >